-To remove the two line segments entering the 2.5 diameter circle and open the circle to the 0.375 key width, use the Trim tool on the Modify toolbar.
-Press ENTER to make every object line a cutting line.
-Now make four selections, the two-keyway centerline offset lines entering the 2.5 diameter circle, and the two arc segments between the two offset lines.
+To remove the two line segments entering the 2.5 diameter circle and open the 2.5 diameter circle to the 0.375 key width, you can use the Trim tool on the Modify toolbar.
+Then press ENTER to make every object line a cutting line.
+Now make four selections, the two-keyway centerline offset lines entering the 2.5 diameter circle and then the two arc segments between the two offset lines.
 (Four red dots on Figure 5.32)